 How You Can Compete With the Big Boys

 Large companies and national franchises have an obvious edge in search visibility over your small business.
+SEO can help overcome their advantages:

 - They have thousands of inbound links giving them authority or importance on the web.